Josh012006/Josh012006/README.md

-# Hello😁, I'm Josue MONGAN
+# Hello😁, I'm Josué MONGAN
   - I'm currently learning Software Development👨🏽‍💻 at Gomycode.
   - 💪🏽Skills: I've learnt how to use HTML5, CSS3 and some of its frameworks(Bootstrap, Tailwind), JavaScript with DOM and ES6.
 I also know how to write code in C++(Basics, SFML and STL) and in C.
   - 🔍 I'm looking for a remote internship as a junior software developer.